Types of Degrees Science Technologies Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Science Tech appeals to people across the globe.
-About 3.2% of those with this major are international students.
+Americans aren’t the only ones with an interest in Science Tech.
+About 1.3% of those with this major are international students.

 How Much Do Science Technologies Majors Make?

 Bachelor’s Degree Starting Salary

 According to 2019-2020 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in science tech have a median salary of $56,036 during the early years of their career.
 During this timeframe, most salaries fell between $42,237 (25th percentile) and $58,107 (75th percentile).